liquidvotingio/api/CONTRIBUTING.md

 All code needs to include programmatic tests, and to have been tested manually as well.
 Tests will run on [the repo's CI](https://github.com/liquidvotingio/api/actions), and should pass before asking for a PR review.

-If you're interested in contributing to the project long term (every skill level welcome), let us know [over email](mailto:oli.azevedo.barnes@gmail.com)  and we'll onboard you through a call and adding you on our slack.
+If you're interested in contributing to the project long term (every skill level welcome), let us know [over email](mailto:oli.azevedo.barnes@gmail.com)  and we'll onboard you through a call and invite you to our slack.

 Please note that for all communication and interactions we expect our [code of conduct](CODE_OF_CONDUCT.md) to be followed.